Shopify/buy-button-js/readme.md

 ```
 pnpm install
-cp index.example.html index.html
 ```

-- Add your API key and shop domain to index.html
-- Set a product ID in index.html

 ```
 pnpm run start

 ```

-Will watch for changes, compile src/ to tmp/ using babel & browserify, and run a server on port 8080.
+Will watch for changes, compile src/ to tmp/ using babel & browserify, and run a server at <http://localhost:8080/>.
+`http-server` binds to `127.0.0.1` (not `0.0.0.0`) to avoid conflicting with dev's `devns` port proxy. `dev open app` opens this URL.
+If 8080 is taken, `http-server` auto-increments to 8081, 8082, etc. — use the URL printed in the terminal.

 ## Testing